EN

 THE NEW DIGITAL ECONOMY SUMMARIZED

 The exchange traded Digital Economy is separated into four asset classes: Digital Commodities, Digital Currencies, Digital Certificates of Value, Digital Equities.
+Each asset class will be further delineated by sub-asset class (if any exist), economic sectors and economic sub-sectors

 Definition: A “Digital Commodity” is a consensus of trust and confidence; its value exists on its own without an underlying economy.
 A Digital Commodity can be perceived to be scarce, in limited supply, difficult or expensive to divide, extract, use, or transfer.
 A Digital Commodity is fungible.
-Fungible assets are not unique to one another, the same in character, and interchangeable.
+Fungible assets are not unique to one another, are the same in character, and are interchangeable.

 Examples: Gold, Silver, Pork Bellies, Natural Gas, Oil, Bitcoin.
 One bar of 24-carat gold is the same as another bar of 24-carat gold.
 One Bitcoin is the same as another Bitcoin in its character.

 Definition: A “Digital Currency” requires a consensus of trust, confidence; is a unit of account, divisible, stable, accepted; measured against other assets or currencies of value; possibly regulated by authority or governance framework; and supported by an underlying technology, utility, activity, or economy.
 It may have value or utility within its underlying micro economy; and may, or may not, have any value outside of the underlying economy.
 Currencies are generated or destroyed as needed for utilization by the underlying economy by the authority or governance framework.
 Currencies are fungible.
-Fungible assets are not unique to one another, the same in character, and interchangeable.
+Fungible assets are not unique to one another, are the same in character, and are interchangeable.

 Examples: EUR, USD, CHF, JPY, EOS, ETH, XRP.
 One Euro is the same as another Euro, and one Ether is the same as another Ether in its character.

 Definition: A “Digital Certificate of Value” has inherent value as a representation of a certificate that can be presented to the underlying asset custodian in exchange for the actual underlying asset (tangible, intangible, Digital Commodity or currency), in proportionate value as identified by the governance framework of the Digital Asset.
-Digital Certificates of Value are generally fungible.
-Fungible assets are not unique to one another, the same in character, and interchangeable.
+Digital Certificates of Value are fungible.
+Fungible assets are not unique to one another, are the same in character, and are interchangeable.

 Examples: The United States Dollar before the gold standard was abolished.
 The Gemini Dollar or Tether backed by the United States Dollar.
 The Carat backed by Diamonds.
 Any Digital Asset that has an underlying asset held in custody and can be redeemed for the underlying asset.
 Divisibility is a consideration in the analysis.
 One Gemini Dollar is the same as another Gemini Dollar in its character.
 These Digital Assets are sometimes referred to as “Stable Coins.”